Vint Hill Farms Station: History

 A VHFS employee told a House of Representatives subcommittee in 1977 that the facility had a bank of machines designed to intercept foreign communications, including those of U.S. allies, such as communications between United Kingdom's Washington embassy and London.
 The Associated Press reported in 1989 that VHFS served as a "giant ear" operated by the NSA, with its likely target being foreign embassies in Washington, D.C., as well as international communications coming into the United States.

 In 1987, control of the facility was transferred from the Army Intelligence and Security Command (the successor to the Army Security Agency) to the Communications-Electronics Command, which was based, at the time, in Fort Monmouth, New Jersey.
 The base took on a support role, developing and testing signal equipment and supporting the operations of agencies such as the Central Intelligence Agency and the Federal Bureau of Investigation.

 The 1993 Base Realignment and Closure Commission recommended the closure of VHFS, which would produce savings of $10.5 million annually.
 At the time there were 846 military personnel, 1,356 civilian personnel and 454 contractors based at the facility.
 Most of the personnel were reassigned to Fort Monmouth, while others went to Fort Belvoir, Virginia.
 The intelligence equipment maintenance and repair personnel were relocated to Tobyhanna Army Depot, Pennsylvania.

 VHFS was closed on September 30, 1997.
 The Army and the Virginia State Vint Hill Farms Economic Development Authority settled on a purchased price of $925,000 for VHFS, and the transfer of the property was completed in 1999.
 Today the site hosts various engineering and technology companies, Potomac Consolidated TRACON facility and, since 2011, the FAA's Air Traffic Control System Command Center.

 The Cold War Museum opened on the property in November 2011.
 At present, it is open on weekends (and at other times by appointment), but it takes advantage of the historical aspects of the property.
-It occupies a two-story building (used for supply purposes when the base was open) adjacent to the Covert Cafe, the Vint Hill Craft Winery, and the Old Bust Head Brewery.
+It occupies a two-story building used for supply purposes when the base was open.

-There are also a dance school (Lyrique Dance) and a gymnastics school (Bull Run Academy of Gymnastics) on the property.
+There are also a dance school (Lyrique Dance), gymnastics school (Bull Run Academy of Gymnastics)and axe-throwing pub (HEROIC AXE) on the property on Kennedy Road.